IUDataStructuresCourse/course-web-page-fall-2022/lectures/Aug-24.md

 Let's watch the algorithm in action to see if we can see some patterns from which we can create the loop invariant.
-The `while` loop is controled by variable `i`, so we draw a vertical line just before the element at the index i.
+The `while` loop is controled by variable `i`, so let's draw a vertical line just before the element at the index i.
 The loop invariant will need to relate the current state of the array to it's original state, so we'll write down both at each iteration of the loop: